ueberdosis/tiptap/docs/collaboration/guides/simple-collaboration-app.md

 ## Setting Up Tiptap

-In order to incorporate the Tiptap editor instance for better collaboration and formatting options, you start by modifying your code to include Tiptap in the Note component.
+In order to incorporate the editor instance for better collaboration and formatting options, you start by modifying your code to include Tiptap in the Note component.

 You begin by importing the necessary Tiptap components and creating a new editor instance within the Note component.